Possessory Title

-It is one of seven types of title to land of which the the most common is absolute title, which is 'proof against the world' and means no-one can dispute your ownership.
-This article examines this subject and considers:
+Possessory title is one of seven types of title to land, of which the most common is absolute title, which is 'proof against the world' and means no-one can dispute your ownership; possessory titles are typically harder to sell and worth less than an equivalent absolute title.

 - 1